-When thinking about mental health and veterans, most people think about PTSD, and rightfully so.
-According to a 2020 survey from Statista, 83% of veterans and active-duty military personnel have experienced PTSD since the 9/11 attack due to their service.
-However, PTSD is only one of the mental health disorders affecting our nation’s service men and women.
+When considering mental health treatment for veterans, most people think about post-traumatic stress disorder (PTSD), and rightfully so.
+More than 80% of veterans and active-duty military personnel have experienced PTSD since the 9/11 attack due to their service.
+However, PTSD is only one of the mental health issues affecting our nation’s servicemen and servicewomen.
 The National Alliance on Mental Illness (NAMI) reports that the three primary mental health concerns faced by veterans and active-duty service members are PTSD, depression, and traumatic brain injury (TBI).

-Having accessible mental health programs for veterans and active-duty service members is essential to helping them recover from the effects of military life, including being in combat, experiencing sexual harassment or abuse, isolation from friends and family, chronic stress, and trauma.
+Having accessible depression therapy for veterans and active-duty service members is essential to helping them recover from the effects of military life, including being in combat, experiencing sexual harassment or abuse, isolation from friends and family, chronic stress, and trauma.

 Through a depression treatment program, veterans can: